-With an MACD chart, you will usually see three numbers that are used for its settings.
+With a MACD chart, you will usually see three numbers that are used for its settings.

-- The first is the number of periods that is used to calculate the faster-moving average.
+- The first is the number of periods that are used to calculate the faster-moving average.

-- The second is the number of periods that is used in the slower moving average.
+- The second is the number of periods that are used in the slower moving average.

-- And the third is the number of bars that is used to calculate the moving average of the difference between the faster and slower moving averages.
+- And the third is the number of bars that are used to calculate the moving average of the difference between the faster and slower moving averages.

-- The 12 represents the previous 12 bars of the faster moving average.
+- The 12 represents a moving average of the previous 12 bars.

 There is a common misconception when it comes to the lines of the MACD.

-This means that we are taking the average of the last 9 periods of the faster MACD line and plotting it as our slower moving average.
-This smoothens out the original line even more, which gives us a more accurate line.
+This means that we are taking the average of the last 9 periods of the “faster” MACD Line and plotting it as our “slower” moving average.

-The histogram simply plots the difference between the fast and slow moving average.
-If you look at our original chart, you can see that, as the two moving averages separate, the histogram gets bigger.
+If you look at our original chart, you can see that, as the two moving averages (MACD Line and Signal Line) separate, the histogram gets bigger.

-This is called divergence because the faster moving average is “diverging” or moving away from the slower moving average.
+This is called a MACD divergence because the faster moving average (MACD Line) is “diverging” or moving away from the slower moving average (Signal Line).

 As the moving averages get closer to each other, the histogram gets smaller.
-This is called convergence because the faster moving average is “converging” or getting closer to the slower moving average.
+This is called convergence because the faster moving average (MACD Line) is “converging” or getting closer to the slower moving average (Signal Line).

 And that, my friend, is how you get the name, Moving Average Convergence Divergence!
 Whew, we need to crack our knuckles after that one!